2.6 Prioritization, Gaps, and Moving from Assessment to Planning

 Key Takeaways

-• Prioritization weighs need, severity, reach, equity, feasibility, resources, readiness, and stakeholder concern.
+• Prioritization weighs magnitude, severity, equity, feasibility, acceptability, readiness, and likely impact, with stakeholder input.

-• A gap is the difference between current conditions and desired conditions.
+• A gap is the measured difference between current conditions and desired conditions for a specific population.

-• The handoff from Area I to Area II occurs when evidence is sufficient to plan responsibly.
+• The handoff from Area I to Area II happens when evidence is sufficient to plan responsibly, not when it is perfect.

 From findings to priorities

-Assessment produces many findings.
-A community may have several health concerns, multiple affected groups, service gaps, resource limits, and stakeholder priorities.
-Area I includes the work of organizing those findings so planning can begin.
-Prioritization is the process of deciding which needs or opportunities should receive attention first.
+Assessment produces many findings: multiple health concerns, several affected groups, service gaps, resource limits, and competing stakeholder priorities.
+Area I includes organizing those findings so planning can begin.
+Prioritization is deciding which needs or opportunities receive attention first.

-A strong priority decision is not based only on the loudest voice or the most familiar program.
-It considers evidence.
-Common criteria include size of the problem, seriousness, trend, inequity, community concern, readiness, feasibility, available resources, potential impact, and alignment with mission or funding.
-The best answer on the exam often uses a transparent process with stakeholder input.
+A strong priority decision is not based on the loudest voice or the most familiar program; it weighs evidence.
+The PEARL screen (Propriety, Economics, Acceptability, Resources, Legality) is one common feasibility filter used after ranking importance and changeability.
+Typical criteria include size of the problem, seriousness, trend, inequity, community concern, readiness, feasibility, available resources, and potential impact.
+The best exam answer usually describes a transparent process with stakeholder input.

 Prioritization matrix